 This is a skill that is as easy as saying, “you have a good point” or “I never thought of it like that.”
 This skill acknowledges that you hear your partner and understand where they are coming from.
 It shows respect and support so that you too, have a shot at being heard and your own point of view being validated.
 Making someone feel like their opinion matters to you is a way to show you care, even in the throes of conflict.

-As you and your partner set out to find a middle ground or solution to the issue at hand, each of you consider what you are willing or not willing to bend on.
+As you and your partner set out to find a middle ground or solution to the issue at hand, each of you considers what you are willing or not willing to bend on.
 Usually, the things you don’t want to bend on relate back to your overall values as a person.
-Respectfully communicate these as you guide your way together to a agreed upon compromise.
+Respectfully communicate these as you guide your way together to an agreed-upon compromise.
 Using Gottman’s Art of Compromise exercise is a great tool for navigating this skill.

 Knowing how to calm down is an essential skill we should all learn.
 We should also learn how to help our partners calm down.
 The first step in learning how to soothe yourself or someone else is recognizing when you or they are flooded, overwhelmed, or need a break.
 Then, learn to pause the conversation or conflict so that one or both of you can relax and go back to a more calm state.
 It’s also helpful if you do pause or take a break from the conflict, to let the person know when they can expect you to circle back with them to conclude the conversation.

 It’s important, as you are in the midst of conflict and especially afterward, to attempt to restore your relationship.
 Remembering that there is more to this relationship than the conflict itself is often very helpful.
 See the bigger picture, self-soothe, apologize or let them know what you appreciate about them, even though you may be angry.
 If your partner attempts to repair, accept their repair attempt and move past the conflict together.